 It's a choice you must make in response to God's offer of forgiveness to you.
-What will you do?7
+What will you do?
+6

-Communion with God moment-by-moment is to be our declaration that we have chosen to be forgiving of others, even as God for Christ's sake has forgiven us.
-The best thing we could ever do is come to the cross, seek His mercy and grace.
-Cling to the cross where He died in our place.
+Communion is our declaration that we have chosen to be forgiving of others, even as God for Christ's sake has forgiven us.

+The best thing we could ever do is come to the Cross, seek His mercy and grace.

+Cling to the Cross where He died in our place.

-Lives energized-by-grace deny this form of ungodliness and walk in the Spirit with a forgiving and tender heart.
+Lives energized-by-grace deny this form of ungodliness, and walk in the Spirit with a forgiving and tender heart.